Jack Posobiec

-Jack Michael Posobiec III (/pəˈsoʊbɪk/ pə-SOH-bik; born December 14, 1984) is an American alt-right political activist, television correspondent and presenter, conspiracy theorist, and provocateur.
-Posobiec is known for his pro-Donald Trump comments on Twitter, as well as using white supremacist and antisemitic symbols and talking points, including the white genocide conspiracy theory.
-He has repeatedly planted false and derogatory claims about political figures in an effort to damage his opponents.
+Jack Michael Posobiec III (/pəˈsoʊbɪk/ pə-SOH-bik; born December 14, 1984) is an American alt-right political activist, television correspondent, conspiracy theorist, and former United States Navy intelligence officer.

+Posobiec is known for his pro-Donald Trump comments on Twitter, and has used white supremacist and antisemitic symbols and talking points, including the white genocide conspiracy theory.
 He has promoted fake news, including the debunked Pizzagate conspiracy theory claiming high-ranking Democratic Party officials were involved in a child sex ring.
 He was also a promoter of the Stop the Steal movement.
-From 2018 to 2021, Posobiec was employed by One America News Network (OANN), a far-right cable news television channel, as a political correspondent and on-air presenter.
+From 2018 to 2021, Posobiec was employed by One America News Network (OANN), a far-right cable channel, as a political correspondent and on-air presenter.
 He left OANN in May 2021 to begin hosting a show for the conservative student organization Turning Point USA, and to join conservative news site Human Events as a senior editor.

 Early life and education

 Posobiec was born and raised in Norristown, Pennsylvania, to a family of Polish descent.
 His parents were both Democrats.
-He attended Kennedy-Kenrick Catholic High School and went to college at Temple University.
+He attended Kennedy–Kenrick Catholic High School and went to college at Temple University.
 While at Temple, he became the chairman of the Temple University College Republicans and started a chapter of Students for Academic Freedom, an organization run by the David Horowitz Freedom Center.
 He also participated in a summer internship for U.S. Senator Rick Santorum and volunteered for U.S. Representative Curt Weldon's unsuccessful reelection campaign in 2006.
 He graduated from Temple in 2006 with a double major in political science and broadcast journalism.

 Career

 After graduation, Posobiec worked for the United States Chamber of Commerce in Shanghai, China.
 He played a minor role in the film The Forbidden Kingdom, which was released in 2008.
 He later worked for WPHT, a conservative talk radio station, and then for the campaign of Steve Johnson in the 2010 Pennsylvania lieutenant gubernatorial election.

-Posobiec served several tours in the United States Navy Reserve from 2010 to 2017, reaching the rank of lieutenant junior grade.
+Posobiec served several years in the United States Navy Reserve from 2010 to 2017, reaching the rank of lieutenant junior grade.
 He was deployed for ten months at Guantanamo Bay Naval Base from September 2012, and worked at the Office of Naval Intelligence (ONI), where he later worked again as a civilian.

 During the 2016 election, Posobiec was a special projects director of Citizens for Trump, a pro-Trump organization but not an official group.
 In March 2017, Posobiec resigned from his full-time civilian position at ONI, saying that his support for Trump led to a "toxic work environment".
 As of August 2017, his security clearance was suspended and was under review.